Petersoj/IQFeed4j/README.md

 Note that you don't have to use the Maven Central artifacts and instead can just install a clone of this project to your local Maven repository as shown in the [Building](#building) section.

 # Configuration
-Creating an `iqfeed4j.properties` file on the classpath with the following format allows you to easily load properties using the `IQFeed4j()` default constructor:
+Creating an `iqfeed4j.properties` file on the classpath with the following format allows you to easily load properties using the `IQFeed4j` default constructor and the `IQConnectExecutable` default constructor:
 ```
 # For IQConnectExecutable
 iqconnect_command=<this is the command to start the IQConnect.exe program (e.g. wine /home/user/.IQFeed/iqconnect.exe)>